-Letter of Intent (2 pages maximum, plus NIH-style biographical sketch)
+Letter of Intent (2 pages maximum for research plan, plus NIH-style biographical sketch, and a separate page listing of names and contact information of three scientists nominated as potential reviewers)

 The principal investigator(s) must submit a letter of intent (LOI) on the proposing institution's letterhead.
 The LOI will be submitted via an online grant submission portal (proposalCENTRAL; https://proposalcentral.com/).
 To locate this grant program, search proposalCENTRAL using the term "CMCR Grants Program".
-The LOI should indicate: (1) the type of award requested (primary project, pilot project), (2) the name of the principal investigator (or multiple principal investigators), the applicant organization (as well as any collaborating investigators/organizations), (3) the approximate amount of funding being requested, (4) and a brief summary of the proposal including the title, aims, rationale, general description of the approach (including duration), and relevance to funding priorities.
+The LOI should indicate: (1) the type of award requested (primary project, pilot project), (2) the name of the principal investigator (or multiple principal investigators), the applicant organization (as well as any collaborating investigators/organizations), (3) the approximate amount of funding being requested, (4) and a brief structured summary of the proposal organized by the following domains: Title, Aims, Rationale, Approach and Relevance to cannabis therapeutics.
+For clinical research the Approach should describe likely study participant characteristics and number and study design (eg, observational; or if randomized, describe study arms and duration).
+Pre-clinical research should similarly specify animal model(s), duration, and design.
 The LOI should not exceed two pages and must be accompanied by a current NIH-style biographical sketch of the principal investigator(s).

-The LOI will assist the CMCR in assessing whether the proposal aligns with the stated funding priorities, and the investigator(s) possesses the requisite qualifications to conduct the research.
+The LOI should be written to assist the CMCR in assessing whether the proposal aligns with the stated funding priorities, and the investigator(s) possesses the requisite qualifications to conduct the research.
 The LOI will also help the CMCR identify scientific reviewers with expertise in the area of study to evaluate the proposed primary or pilot project.
-In this context, investigators will be asked to provide names of potential reviewers upon notification of proceeding to the next phase.
+In this context, investigators are asked to provide names of three potential reviewers on a separate page as part of the application package.

 Based upon the LOI, investigators will be invited to submit a full application.
 Only invited proposals will be reviewed; no critique or feedback will be provided for LOIs.